MoodCat/MoodCat.me-Core/README.md

   * Click on `new`.
 As name set `database-password` and as value the database password.
 Contact MoodCat if you want to get access to the database.

+If you don't have the password, you can always run the `src/test/java/TestPackageAppRunner` which will use a dummy (embedded H2) database.